Our 17 Favorite Boston Restaurants

 (617) 764-4464

-Like its acclaimed sibling restaurant—the Turkish-inspired Oleana in Cambridge—the newer Sarma in Somerville also roots its menu in Mediterranean meze.
-But Chef Cassie Piuma plays up affinities among other global flavors, too: She laces her famous cornbread with feta, honey, and spicy peppers, while her muhammara, a spicy Middle Eastern red bell pepper dip, takes a page from Central and South American cookery by blending in avocado.
-Oleana may be a special-occasion darling, but Sarma, with its uptempo music and walls hung with cheery painted plates, make for a more relaxed, tee-and-jeans kind of night out.
+Like its acclaimed sibling restaurant—Turkish-inspired Oleana in Cambridge— newer Sarma in Somerville also roots its menu in Mediterranean meze.
+But chef Cassie Piuma plays up affinities among other global flavors, too: She laces her famous cornbread with feta, honey, and spicy peppers, while her swordfish, seasoned with black sesame and served with wasabi yogurt and yuzu-scented dolmades, marries Asian and Levantine sensibilities.
+Oleana may be a special occasion darling, but Sarma, with its uptempo music and walls hung with cheery painted plates, make for a more relaxed, tee-and-jeans kind of night out.

 (617) 936-4123

 If the spicy, sour, and all-around striking flavors of China’s Yunnan Province are new to you, you’re in for a treat at Yunnan Kitchen.
-Mala—the numbing, fiery seasoning of Sichuan pepper and chiles—tantalizes the tongue in dishes like boiled pork in chile oil.
-Chef Yisha Siu’s fried mushrooms make a satisfyingly crunchy showcase for Yunnan’s love of fungi, while offerings like the fish fillets with mustard greens channel the region’s penchant for pickled vegetables.
+Ma la—the numbing, fiery seasoning of Sichuan pepper and chiles—tantalizes the tongue in dishes such as boiled pork in chile oil.
+Chef Yisha Siu’s fried mushrooms make a satisfyingly crunchy showcase for Yunnan’s love of fungi, while offerings like the crispy shredded potato pancakes channel the region’s penchant for tubers.
+Cheese isn’t common across China, but it’s an important protein source in this southwest province; be sure to try the fried cheese, a firm goat cheese that the kitchen pan-fries and serves with honey.

 (617) 269-0110

-This cozy restaurant is the crown jewel of Dorchester’s Polish Triangle—the “Little Poland” between Boston Street, Dorchester Avenue, and Columbia Road.
-One of the only sit-down eateries serving a Polish menu in the city, the tiny spot has been cooking traditional fare like dill pickle soup, kiszka (blood sausage), and sobieski (breaded chicken cutlet) since 2002 in what feels like a family dining room (the founder carved the furniture by hand).
-I love ordering the Polish plate, a tasting platter with bigos (meat and cabbage stew), stuffed cabbage rolls, pierogies, and kielbasa.
+This cozy restaurant is the crown jewel of Dorchester’s Polish Triangle—“Little Poland” between Boston Street, Dorchester Avenue, and Columbia Road.
+One of the only sit-down eateries serving a Polish menu in the city, this tiny spot has been cooking hearty fare like dill pickle soup, kishka (blood sausage), and sobieski (breaded chicken cutlet) since 2002 in what feels like a family dining room (the founder carved the furniture by hand).
+I love ordering the Polish plate, a tasting platter with bigos, a meat and cabbage stew; stuffed cabbage rolls; pierogies; and kielbasa.

 I thought I was familiar with Greek food—until I dined at Krasi, a wine and meze bar where lesser-known dishes take center stage.
-Curate your own starter board from a selection of cheeses and cured meats you won’t find at your average grocery, like kalathaki (a soft sheep-milk cheese from Lemnos island) and octopus mortadella.
-Then, go island-hopping with regional dishes like skioufikta, a cheesy and creamy Cretan pasta, or bourdeto, a saucy fish dish hailing from Corfu.
-Krasi means wine in Greek, so it’s no surprise that the selection of Greek wines here—from rare vintages to piney retsinas (made with actual resin)—is the second largest of any U.S. restaurant.
+Curate your own starter board from a selection of cheeses and cured meats you won’t find at your average grocery, like Kalathaki Limnou (a soft sheep’s milk cheese from Lemnos island) and octopus mortadella.
+Then, go island-hopping with regional dishes such as skioufichta, a cheesy and creamy Cretan pasta; or bourdeto, a saucy fish dish hailing from Corfu.
+“Krasi” means wine in Greek, so it’s no surprise that the selection of Greek wines here—from rare vintages to piney retsinas (made with actual resin)—is the second largest of any U.S. restaurant.
 (That’s why the seats at the marble-topped bar are some of the best in the house.)

 (617) 265-7171

-This takeout-only restaurant and market has been slinging bành mí and selling Vietnamese pantry staples in Dorchester’s Little Saigon, for more than three decades.
+This takeout-only restaurant and market has been slinging banh mi and selling Vietnamese pantry staples in Dorchester’s Little Saigon for more than three decades.
 There’s frequently a wait, which means more time to peruse the ready-to-eat cases—sticky-rice treats and pillowy steamed buns, anyone?
-Everybody should order what the bakery does best: bánh mì.
-Choose from a variety of meats like pork floss or BBQ beef, then watch a sandwich pro generously layer up your order fresh.
+Everybody should order what the bakery does best: banh mi.
+Choose from a variety of meats, like pork floss or barbecue beef, then watch a sandwich pro generously layer up your order fresh.

 (617) 354-3296